misindelka/RISE_CLIENT/README.md

 Notice: project is still in development version with possible issues and bugs.

+Known issues: Typescript implementation is incomplete, authentification still in development, in some parts issues with resposive UI.

 ### To install all dependecies:

  Use :  yarn

 ## To run application: